Search the Sustainable Practice Program

 2/ Organizational Change and Communication Strategies

-Students will learn about the process of promoting a culture of sustainable business practices, encompassing change at the human, departmental, and organizational levels.
-Topics covered include: adaptive vs. transformative change, laying the foundation for change, relationship building, leadership for innovation, policy development, sustainable characteristics of organizations, recognizing disincentives, benchmarking, community-based social marketing, community partnerships, dealing with resistance and creating buy-in.
+The objective of this Seminar is to prepare students for successful leadership in sustainability by addressing the role of sustainability professionals as change agents in any organization.
+Students will learn about the process of promoting a culture of sustainability, encompassing change at the human, departmental, and organizational levels.
+Topics covered include: leadership qualities and skills for sustainability professionals, adaptive vs. transformative change, laying the foundation for change, relationship building, sustainable characteristics of organizations, recognizing disincentives, community-based social marketing, community partnerships, dealing with resistance and creating buy-in.

 Communication strategies covered in this seminar include how to design successful strategic communications among employees, clients, and the public.
 We will tap into the latest research from policymakers, think tanks, researchers and organizations who are on the forefront of messaging about sustainability, and we’ll examine what is working, what has not, and why.
-Students will gain a comprehensive understanding of how to frame sustainability, develop a communications plan, and implement the plan with confidence and leadership.
+Students will gain an understanding of how to frame sustainability, how to create effective messaging, and how to shape messaging to match the values of audiences.
+In the course, students will also learn strategies for creating a shared narrative around sustainability that enables their organizations to convey a values-informed identity and purpose.

 3/ Applied Sustainability: Planning, Implementation and Assessment